supertimmyh/maxiplexi/README.md

 2. **Enhanced Project Matching:**

-    - **Optimized Contractor Collaboration:** As a marketplace, MaxiPlexi connects you with multiple bids from our vetted network of contractors.
+    - **Optimized Contractor Collaboration:** As a marketplace, OpenPlex connects you with multiple bids from our vetted network of contractors.
 Our sophisticated algorithms assess contractor history, expertise, and project alignment, ensuring you find the right professional at the right price.

 3. **Automated Permitting Process:**